EEBBSU/EEBBSU/README.md

-# Ethan Banres BSU github
+# Ethan Barnes BSU github

 Hello, my name is Ethan Barnes, and I am currently a student at Boise State University.